 Tips on Creating Presets

 There are a few tips you will need when you are first starting to learn how to use Lightroom presets.
 The most important tip is to practice using presets as much as you can before applying them to important projects.
-The more comfortable you are with this feature, the more effective it will be.
+When you are comfortable with this feature, the more effective it will be.

 - Notice how a preset changes the look and feel of your wedding photos.